-Every company’s situation is different in terms of the scope of work involved, languages targeted, etc. This is intended as an exercise to help you understand roughly what you’ll need to plan for.
+This is intended as an exercise to help you understand roughly what you’ll need to plan for as you build out a localization program in three phases.

 You’ll generally have a lot less in app content than you do on your website, help center, etc. You can think of app localization as a form of marketing or market testing.
 Also, in some markets like Japan, not being localized is a direct barrier to adoption and usage.
 You can quietly turn on new interface languages and set up a before|after AB test to evaluate how key metrics for adoption churn, upgrades, etc changed as a result.